russellmccloy/russellmccloy.github.io/_posts/2020-08-24-terraform-13-an-initial-look.markdown

   validation {
     condition     = length(var.resource_group_name) > 4 && substr(var.resource_group_name, 0, 4) == "rg-"
-    error_message = "Hey, we have naming standards around here.
+    error_message = "Hey, we have naming standards around here!
 Please prefix your resource group name with:  \"rg-\" and make sure it is more than 4 characters long."
   }

   default = "nope"